signalfx/splunk-otel-js/MIGRATING.md

 of OpenTelemetry for NodeJS uses OpenTelemetry, the semantic conventions for span tag names change when you migrate.
 For more information, see [Migrate from OpenTracing to OpenTelemetry](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-opentelemetry-collector.html#apm-opentelemetry-migration).

+## Getting help

+If you experience any issues following the guide below, or something is unclear, or missing, please don't hesitate to open an issue in Github.
+Any and all ideas for improvements are also welcome.

 <a name="known-limitations"></a>
 ## Known limitations as compared to SignalFx Tracing Library